 Best Use Cases for This Type of Chart

-Sankey diagrams can be used to visualize all types of data which contain a flow of information.
+I would personally avoid these diagrams (as I said above, this is purely subjective.)
+But if you were to use a Sankey diagram, I’d recommend using it to visualize all types of data that contain a flow of information.
 It beautifully connects the flows and presents the data in an optimum way.

 Here are a few use cases:

-1. Sankey diagrams are widely used to visualize energy production, consumption, and distribution.
-They help in tracking how energy flows from one source (like oil or gas) to various uses (heating, electricity, transportation).
+• Sankey diagrams are widely used to visualize energy production, consumption, and distribution.
+They help track how energy flows from one source (such as oil or gas) to various uses (heating, electricity, transportation).

-2. Businesses use Sankey diagrams to trace customer interactions across different channels and touchpoints.
+• I’ve also seen businesses use Sankey diagrams to track customer interactions across various channels and touchpoints.
 It highlights the flow of users through a funnel or process, revealing drop-off points and success paths.

-3. In supply chain management, these diagrams show how resources, products, or information flow between suppliers, manufacturers, and retailers, identifying bottlenecks and inefficiencies.
+• In supply chain management, these diagrams illustrate the flow of resources, products, or information between suppliers, manufacturers, and retailers, identifying bottlenecks and inefficiencies.

 Design Best Practices for Sankey Diagrams

-When utilizing a Sankey diagram, it is essential to maintain simplicity while ensuring accuracy in proportions.
-Clear labeling and effective color usage are key factors to consider.
-Emphasizing the logical flow direction and highlighting significant flows will enhance the visualization.
+When using a Sankey diagram, aim to maintain simplicity while focusing on accuracy in proportions.
+Clear labeling and thoughtful color usage are also key factors to consider.
+Plus, I suggest emphasizing the logical flow direction and highlighting significant flows to enhance the visualization.

 How to Choose the Right Chart or Graph for Your Data

-How do you visualize and analyze the data so you can extract insights and actionable information?
+How do I visualize and analyze the data so I can extract insights and actionable information?
+Well, let me take you by the hand, friend, and walk you through it.

 1. Identify your goals for presenting the data.

-Before creating any data-based graphics, I ask myself if I want to convince or clarify a point.
+Before creating any data-based graphics, I ask myself: Do I want to convince or clarify a point?
 Am I trying to visualize data that helped me solve a problem?
-Or am I trying to communicate a change that's happening?
+Or am I trying to communicate a change that’s happening?

 Free Excel Graph Templates